 Over time, she has developed a symbolic language which she uses in her work.
 “Another symbol I have for the light of the Creator is descending squares,” she continues.
 “I have one or both of these in every painting, sometime very visible and sometimes somewhat hidden.
 I also use a spiral somewhere in most of my paintings.
 This represents the journey to the center of being for me, the quiet where we rest, regroup, and journey out to the world again.
 It is my hope that the viewer will develop their interpretations of the symbols and make them own.”

-Despite being relatively new to the art market, Pat Stacy has developed a strong following for her work.
-She shows in galleries in Scottsdale, Sedona, Fountain Hills, Payson and Pine, Arizona.
+Pat Stacy has developed a strong following for her work.
+She shows in galleries in Scottsdale, and Sedona, Arizona. and well as in Moab, Utah and Albuquerque, New Mexico.
 She has collectors across the nation and internationally as well.
-Her husband, Loren Anderson, has been a staunch supporter of her newly launched art career.
+Her husband, Loren Anderson, has been a staunch supporter.
 He constructs her Quadruvium blanks, helps her prepare for and set up shows, and handles the paperwork of the business.

 “I feel like everything in my life has been preparing me to create the art I’m creating today,” Pat says.
 “I’ve learned through the many experiences that I have known or seen that life can be difficult, but also incredibly beautiful.
 I would like to encourage people to find beauty, hope and meaning in their lives—and let art help guide them on the path.”